stepseazy/deep-reinforcement-learning/README.md

 # Deep Reinforcement Learning

-This is a repo for deep reinforcement learning techniques for educational purposes
+This repo covers various techniques used in deep reinforcement learning using OpenAI gym and Python.